-It might surprise you to learn about the many benefits of performing and scheduling maintenance on your HVAC system in the spring.
-A combination of simple do-it-yourself steps and a professional maintenance tune-up will prepare your central air conditioning or heat pump system for a long summer of cooling comfort, as efficiently as your equipment is designed to operate.
+It might surprise you to learn about the many benefits of performing and scheduling maintenance on your home’s HVAC system in the spring.
+A combination of simple do-it-yourself steps and a professional maintenance tune-up will prepare your central air conditioning or heat pump system for a long summer of cooling comfort, as efficiently and effectively as your equipment is designed to operate.
 First, though, plan to do some things yourself.

 DIY AC/Heat Pump Maintenance